stackforge/puppet-openstack/README.md

   If machines only have one NIC, it is necessary to manually create a bridge called br100 that bridges into the ip address specified on that NIC

+  All interfaces that are used to bridge traffic for the internal network need to have permiscous mode set.

+  Below is an example of setting permiscuos mode on an interface on Ubuntu.

+        #/etc/network/interfaces
+        auto eth1
+        iface eth1 inet manual
+          up ifconfig $IFACE 0.0.0.0 up
+          up ifconfig $IFACE promisc

 ### Volumes:

   Every node that is configured to be a nova volume service must have a volume